Using valence bond theory to explain sigma and pi bonds

 • carbon hybridises the 2s and 2p orbitals to form four sp3 hybrid orbitals which have the same energy as the original s and p orbitals had between them

-• in methane each sp3 hybrid orbital interacts with a 1s orbital from a hydrogen atom to form a 𝜎-bonding and 𝜎*-antibonding orbital – the bonding electrons are placed in these new orbitals
+• in methane each sp3 hybrid orbital interacts with a 1s orbital from a hydrogen atom to form a new ๐œŽ-bonding (sigma bonding) orbital and the bonding pairs of electrons (one from carbon and one from hydrogen in each bond) are placed in these new orbitals forming sigma bonds which we know as single C-H bonds.

-• one of these sp2 hybrid orbitals interacts with an sp2 hybrid orbital from another carbon atom, and the other two sp2 hybrid orbitals interact with 1s orbitals from hydrogen atoms – we now have three 𝜎-bonding orbitals each holding a pair of bonding electrons
+• one of these sp2 hybrid orbitals interacts with an sp2 hybrid orbital from another carbon atom, and the other two sp2 hybrid orbitals interact with 1s orbitals from hydrogen atoms – we now have three ๐œŽ-bonding orbitals each holding a pair of bonding electrons and we have formed three single or sigma bonds (one C-C and two C-H)

-• the unhybridised 2pz atomic orbitals on each carbon atom interact to give a ∏-bonding orbital, containing a pair of electrons, with electron density extending above and below the plane of the 𝜎 bonds
+• the unhybridised 2pz atomic orbitals on each carbon atom interact / overlap to give a โˆ-bonding (pi bonding) orbital containing a pair of electrons, with electron density extending above and below the plane of the ๐œŽ bonds